maxcountryman/tower-sessions/README.md

 - **An `axum` Extractor for `Session`:** Applications built with `axum` can use `Session` as an extractor directly in their handlers.
 This makes using sessions as easy as including `Session` in your handler.
-- **Simple Key-Value Interface:** Sessions offer a key-value interface that supports native Rust types.
-So long as these types are `Serialize` and can be converted to JSON, it's straightforward to insert, get, and remove any value.
-- **Strongly-Typed Sessions:** Strong typing guarantees are easy to layer on top of this foundational key-value interface.

 This crate's session implementation is inspired by the [Django sessions middleware](https://docs.djangoproject.com/en/4.2/topics/http/sessions) and it provides a transliteration of those semantics.